fraim-dev/fraim-action/README.md

 2. **Permission Denied**: Ensure your workflow has the required permissions (`security-events: write`).

-3. **No Files Found**: Check your `file-patterns` input and make sure the files you want to scan match the patterns.

-4. **Rate Limiting**: If you hit API rate limits, consider:
+3. **Rate Limiting**: If you hit API rate limits, consider:
    - Using a lower confidence threshold
    - Scanning only changed files in PRs
    - Adding delays between workflow runs

-### Debug Mode

-To enable debug logging, you can modify the action to include debug flags.
-The action will output detailed information about what files are being scanned and any errors encountered.

 ## Security Considerations

-- API keys are handled securely through GitHub Secrets
+- API keys should be handled securely through GitHub Secrets
 - SARIF files may contain code snippets - review artifact retention policies
 - Consider using branch protection rules to require security scans to pass